23f3001208/23F3001208_Assignment_4_SEPT_2025_MLOps/README.md

-# Iris Classification MLOps Project with Data Augmentation
+# Iris Classification MLOps Project

 This project implements an end-to-end MLOps pipeline for training and evaluating an Iris flower classification model using Decision Tree Classifier.
 It includes data augmentation to enhance the dataset and improve model robustness.